Pawel-Gnat/Pawel-Gnat/README.md

 ## Side project: iSave - Budget App connected with OCR and AI to generate data from receipts

 iSave - [Link to an application](https://isave-ten.vercel.app)

+You can find an access to a test account inside Github project readme.

-The tech stack is described [here](https://github.com/Pawel-Gnat/isave) I try to improve this app whenever I have free time.
+The tech stack is described [here](https://github.com/Pawel-Gnat/isave)

+I try to improve this app whenever I have free time.

 Only Polish version of an app is provided, because my family uses it, which is a priority for me.